nim-lang/website/jekyll/_posts/2018-06-03-create-a-simple-macro.md

       result.add getAst(adder(head, n[1], n[2]))
 ```

-What is important to understand now is that, while we are done, procedually
+What is important to understand now is that, while we are done, procedurally
 modifying an AST is not the correct solution.
 It is a tree after all.
 Also it
 will fail if we come up with more complicated syntax.
 Instead we implement
 recursion with the help of an anonymous procedure.